National Archaeological Museum Aruba

-Description: Squeezed between St. Franciscus Roman Catholic Church and the parish rectory, this small museum highlights the island's Amerindian heritage.
-Pottery vessels, shell and stone tools, burial urns, and skulls and bones are among the artifacts on display.
-Pick up the museum's booklet The Indians of Aruba ($3) for a concise history of the island's original inhabitants.
+Description: Housed in the beautifully restored former dwellings of the Ecury family, this fascinating museum highlights the island's Amerindian heritage.
+Pottery vessels, shell and stone tools, burial urns, and skulls and bones are among the 10,000 artifacts on display.
 A must for archaeology and history buffs.
 The adjacent lab is ground zero for the study of Aruba's archaeological treasures.

 Details: Free admission.

 Hours: Tues-Fri 10am-5pm and Sat-Sun 10am-2pm

 Fort Zoutman, Willem III Tower, and Museo Arubano

 Description: During the 18th century, Oranjestad's harbor was menaced by pirates who raided horses and anything else of value.
 To defend the island, the Dutch erected Fort Zoutman in 1796.
 Aruba's oldest example of Dutch architecture, the bastion is situated on what was once the shoreline (landfill construction in 1930 altered the coastline).
 In 1867, Willem III Tower, named after the then-reigning Dutch monarch, was added.
 Over the years, the site has served as an aloe garden, jail, courthouse, junk room, and tax office.
 The fort was restored in 1974, the tower in 1983.
 Since 1992, the complex has housed the modest Museo Arubano, which displays prehistoric Caiquetio artifacts and remnants from theDutch colonial period.
 On Tuesdays, from 6:30 to 8:30pm, the museum hosts the Bon Bini Festival, a fair with local arts and crafts, food, music, and dance.